cwchentw/lightweight-cms/content/write-posts.md

 ## Prologue

-As an owner of an awesome content website, you cannot wait to write posts.
+As a would-be owner of an awesome content website, you cannot wait to write and publish posts.
 This article illustrates how to write posts on mdcms-based sites.

 ## Choose a Programming Editor